rjaros/kvision-examples/README.md

 A set of examples for [KVision](https://github.com/rjaros/kvision) framework.

+### Important!

+##### We are in the process of transforming the examples to Gradle Kotlin DSL and new MPP.
+Some examples (in particular the `template` project) has already been ported, but the KVision Guide hasn't been updated yet.
+Look for the README file inside individual projects for information about new Gradle tasks.

 ## Template

 An application template.
 It does nothing, but includes all dependencies to develop KVision applications with all